NIH scientists develop new surgical techniques for implanting tissue in the retinal - ExBulletin

 NIH scientists develop new surgical techniques for implanting tissue in the retinal

-A new surgical technique for implanting multiple tissue grafts into the eye's retina was developed by scientists at the National Institutes of Health (NIH).1 This new approach may help advance treatment options Dry age-related macular degeneration (AMD).
+National Institutes of Health (NIH) scientists have developed a new surgical technique for filling multiple tissue grafts into the eye's retina.1 New approaches may help advance treatment options Dry age-related macular degeneration (AMD).

 AMD, the leading cause of vision loss among older Americans, is a disease in which the photosensitive retinal tissue behind the eyes degenerates.
 Using patient-derived stem cells, researchers are testing therapies to restore damaged retina with grown grafts in tissue labs.

-New surgical techniques incorporate new surgical clamps that maintain intraocular pressure when inserting two tissue patches instantly and continuously, minimizing damage to surrounding tissue.
-Until this new study, surgeons were able to place only one graft in the retina, limiting the area of treatment for patients.
+New surgical techniques incorporate new surgical clamps that maintain intraocular pressure during insertion of two tissue patches, while minimizing damage to surrounding tissue.
+Until this new study, surgeons are able to place only one graft in the retina, limiting the area of treatment for patients.

-Scientists used this new surgical technique in animal models to compare two different grafts sequentially placed on the same ly induced AMD-like lesions.
-One graft consisted of retinal pigment epithelial (RPE) cells grown on biodegradable scaffolds, while the second graft consisted solely of biodegradable scaffolds, which act as a control.
+Scientists used this new technique in animal models to compare two different grafts placed successively on the same ly induced AMD-like lesions.
+One graft consisted of retinal pigment epithelial (RPE) cells grown on biodegradable scaffolds, while the second graft consisted only of biodegradable scaffolds, which act as a control.

-Using artificial intelligence to analyze retinal images and compare each postoperative graft, scientists observed that RPE grafts promoted photoreceptor survival, but photoreceptors near photoreceptors on scaffolds alone died at a much higher rate.
-Another finding includes for the first time that RPE grafts have regenerated the chorion, which supplies oxygen and nutrients to the choroid.
+Using artificial intelligence to analyze post-operative retinal images and comparing each graft, scientists observed that RPE grafts promoted photoreceptor survival, whereas photoreceptors near scaffolding alone died at a much higher rate.
+Another finding was for the first time to confirm that RPE grafts had regenerated the villus lining, which supplies oxygen and nutrients to the choroid.

 1. NIH scientists test surgical techniques to improve cell therapy for dry AMD by testing in animal models.
-National Institutes of Health (NIH).
-Released on May 22, 2025.
+News release.
+NIH (US National Institutes of Health.
+May 22, 2025.
 Accessed May 27, 2025. https://www.nih.gov/news-events/news-releases/nih-scientists-test-animal-model-surgical-technique-technique-cell-ther-therapy-amd

 |